mansijaiswal/Bank-Customer-Churn-Prediction/README.md

 ### Objective
 The objective of this project is to draw meaningful insights from the data and find the possible reasons leading to customer churn from the bank.
 We wish to develop a classification model which predicts whether a customer will leave the bank or not on the basis of the several explanatory variables given in the dataset.

+### Tool
+Python will be used as the programming language.

+### Technique
+Since the problem is a classification one, we will train a Logistic Regression model on the data and make predictions.

 ### Dataset
 The dataset has been collected from Kaggle.